 Hello!
-My name is Andrew Massey and I am a soon-to-be Computer Science graduate (August 2021) from the College of Engineering at the University of Oklahoma.
-In my time at the University of Oklahoma I have learned a lot about writing quality code with great attention to detail as my professors have had high expectations.
-I have been fortunate enough to be able to focus on a very important topic in my program – distributed systems.
+My name is Andrew Massey and I am a recent Computer Science graduate (August 2021) from the College of Engineering at the University of Oklahoma.
+I have been fortunate enough to be able to focus on a very important topic in my degree program — distributed systems.
 I know that being able to implement and utilize high performance, accurate systems on a massive scale will be important in every sector for the foreseeable future.

 Skills and Technologies

 My experience in distributed systems has given me a unique set of skills among other computer science graduates.